MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Update-MgBetaDriveListItemField.md

 Update the properties on a listItem\]\[\].
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgDriveListItemField](/powershell/module/Microsoft.Graph.Files/Update-MgDriveListItemField?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)